Overweight - what’s the problem?

 Recent reports attribute much of the increasing incidence of Diabetes to Type II or lifestyle-related Diabetes.
 80% of Type II Diabetes is weight related, with the single greatest risk factor being abdominal circumference.
 In fact each kilogram of weight gain increases a person's risk of developing type II, or lifestyle-related diabetes by nearly 5 times.

-There are also many other everyday reasons too; its hard to join in sports and other leisure activities, its hard to join in or keep up with the kids, buying clothes can be a problem, especially from high street fashion shops, comments and looks from other people who don’t struggle with their weight can be very hurtful.
+There are also many other problems being overweight too; its hard to join in sports and other leisure activities, its hard to join in or keep up with the kids, buying clothes can be a big problem, especially from high street fashion shops, comments and looks from other people who don’t struggle with their weight can be very hurtful.